Listed on this page are our direct Bender

 generation's 4th cousin, 2 generations removed.

 1.4.7.2.3.9.6.6.14.
 Emil Greulich, 11-22-1885--10-17-1915, the fourteenth of fifteen children of Balbina Laier and Friedrich Greulich born in Rauenberg and died as a German soldier in The Great War.
 Where Emil died is unknown.
-In Octoebr 1915 the Battles of Artois & Champagne ends.
+In October 1915 the Battles of Artois & Champagne ends.
 The Battle of Loos ends.
 Austro-German-Bulgarian forces invade Serbia, expelling the Serbian army from the country.
-Emil Greulich is my Bender / Blaies generation's 7th cousin, 3 generations removed.
+Emil Greulich is my Bender / Fries / Blaies generation's 7th cousin, 3 generations removed.

 1.4.6.1.5.1.8.7.3.1.
 Friedrich Wilhelm Greulich, 5-15-1889--10-25-1915, the first of seven children of Daniel Greulich and Elisabeth Bellermann born in Rauenberg and died as a German soldier in The Great War in Epaye, France.
-Friedrich Wilhelm Greulich is my Bender / Blaies generation's 8th cousin, 2 generations removed.1.2.3.4.8.1.7.3.3.4.
-Friedrich Bender, 2-18-1890--5-7-1916, the fourth of seven children of Friedrich Bender and Cäzilia Müller born in Rettigheim but died as a German soldier in France in The Great War.
-On 5-20-1914 in Rettigheim, Friedrich Bender married Anna Hartlieb, 3-27-1892--, who was born in Östringen.
-He was a decoration painter.
-Friedrich Bender is my Bender / Blaies generation's 5th cousin, 2 generations removed.
+Friedrich Wilhelm Greulich is my Bender / Fries / Blaies generation's 8th cousin, 2 generations removed.1.2.3.4.8.1.7.3.3.4.
+Friedrich Bender,

 1.2.2.1.4.3.1.3.7.4.
 Valentin Barth,